Sudanese Teen Bride Sentenced To Death For Killing Husband During Alleged Rape

 Hassan tells NPR this is a practice in Islamic law: "They could have actually forgiven her and pardoned her or they could have taken money — 'blood money' as they call it — as compensation for the killing, but the family has called for her execution."

-Elzein tells NPR that Hussein was not given a chance to speak during the sentencing, but that she appeared calm after the sentence – death by hanging – was delivered.
+Elzein tells NPR that Hussein was not given a chance to speak during the sentencing, but that she appeared calm after the sentence was delivered.
 But her supporters in the courtroom yelled their disapproval, and, according to Elzein's email, "the murdered husband's family rejoiced and exclaimed 'long live justice.' "

 I was never sadder and more shaken than when i saw Noura today.
 She walked in with steady feet and a head held high.— Randa Elzein (@randaelzein) May 10, 2018